 Panoramic Sea View Room

-Breakfast was served at the same area as Dine on 3 and this buffet style breakfast has almost anything you want.
-For those that stay one or two weeks here there is enough choice to have a different breakfast everyday.
+Breakfast was served in the same area as Dine on 3 and this buffet-style breakfast has almost anything you want.
+For those that stay one or two weeks here, there is enough choice to have a different breakfast every day.
 The choices here are between Indian, Chinese, Asian and Western cuisines.
-For the kids there is a dedicated kids area where they can get their food.
+For the kids, there is a dedicated kids area where they can get their food.
 I liked how the serving staff here encourages you to review the breakfast and service via an online survey.
 Feedback from customers is always important.

-The Shangri-La’s Rasa Sentosa resort has shown me that you can have a great family resort style holiday with beach access in Singapore.
+The Shangri-La’s Rasa Sentosa resort has shown me that you can have a great family resort-style holiday with beach access in Singapore.
 This resort has all the amenities and activities to keep everyone occupied.
 There are plenty of kids facilities and activities to keep kids of all ages happy.
 Once you had enough of resort life then there are the other activities to explore on Sentosa Island.
 Vivo city the largest shopping centre in Singapore is easily accessed within 8 minutes via the hotel shuttle bus.
-The city centre is a 15 minute taxi drive (Sin $15-20) away.
-Even if you are in Singapore for business but would like to be somewhere more quiet, you are never to far from where business is done.
-The Shangri-La is unique in the whole of Singapore as the only hotel with beach front access, everything else is 5 star as expected with Shangri-La’s hotels.
+The city centre is a 15-minute taxi drive (Sin $15-20) away.
+Even if you are in Singapore for business but would like to be somewhere quieter, you are never too far from where the business is done.
+The Shangri-La is unique in the whole of Singapore as the only hotel with beachfront access, everything else is 5 star as expected with Shangri-La’s hotels.